Life Sciences - Research Groups

-- J Bracher, preprint available , , , , , , , et al., Short-term forecasting of COVID-19 in Germany and Poland during the second wave – a preregistered study, submitted (2020)
+- J Bracher, preprint available , , , , , , , et al., Short-term forecasting of COVID-19 in Germany and Poland during the second wave – a preregistered study, submitted to Nature Comm, in revision (2020)

 - MV Barbarossa and J Fuhrmann, Germany's next shutdown - possible scenarios and outcomes, Influenza and Other Respiratory Viruses (2020) DOI: 10.1111/irv.12827